 Pagrav, meaning sound of feet, was founded by its Urja Thakores to promote the Indian classical dance style Kathak in its purest form.
 For Aunusthan (celebrations) the company showcase different elements of this beautiful dance form.
 Ages 5+.
 1hr, 15mins.
 In The OFS Theatre. £10.
 MORE INFO AND BOOK.

+A one-man show with music, dance and stories.
 This provocative and humorous show is based on a true story.
 A busker of French African descent tells the extraordinary tale of his adoption and upbringing by an unconventional white Belgian couple who travelled the world.
 A highly entertaining piece about a deadly serious matter – diversity.
 Ages 15+.
 1 hour.
 In the BT Studio. £10.
 MORE INFO AND BOOK.

 Work-in-progress show from this multi-award winning comedian.
 The Koran states 'Paradise lies beneath a mothers feet' A difficult concept for a feminist suffering from sweaty smelly feet to understand.
 But what about women who choose not to have children? are they to be punished and denied paradise?
 Ages 15+.
 1 hour.
 This is a work in progress.
 In the OFS Studio. £5.
 MORE INFO AND BOOK.

 Me and my mum want to make a show together.
 We don’t know yet what it will be.
 She wants it to be called Unconditional.
 I’m not sure about that title yet but she will probably get her way… We want to test where the word ‘unconditional’ will lead us.
 Mothers, daughters, love and LIMITS.
 Is this ‘bond’ unbreakable?
 Ages 12+.
 50 mins.
 This is a work in progress.
 In the BT Studio. £5.
 MORE INFO AND BOOK.